ReidGibson-Bingham/brainflix/README.md

 # BrainFlix Sprint 2

 ### temp to do:
-- download necessary dependencies (axios)
-- fix some style elements
-- switch the home component local storage data with API data
-- get my links working then start with the api calls
-- cannot use a clickHandler to update state for the main page from the recommended videos. need to use react-router-dom to acheive this
+- place timeFormatter directly in the return statements of the components that use it. ensure it is accurate

-Project Overview
+#### Project Overview
 Feedback has come in from the team at BrainFlix and the prototype looks good so far!
 For this next sprint, they have provided a mock API that will provide some hard-coded movie data that you can use to start building out the functionality of your front-end application.
 You will also be required to add a second page to the site that will be used for adding new video content to the site.

 You will need to leverage your HTML, CSS, and React skills to enhance what you built-in Sprint 1.